mrinardo/rockelivery/README.md

 # Rockelivery

-This Phoenix REST API application expose methods to manage users.
+This Phoenix REST API application exposes methods to manage users.
 Data is stored in a Postgres database.

 This is [challenge #2](https://www.notion.so/Desafio-02-Testando-a-aplica-o-435756cc4daf4c9ba490c12642dc5154) of Rocketseat's Ignite Elixir module 4.